spdx/spdx-spec/chapters/8-annotations.md

 ## 8.5 Annotation Comment <a name="8.5"></a>

-**8.5.1** Purpose: This optional free form text field permits the annotator to provide commentary on the analysis.
+**8.5.1** Purpose: This required free form text field permits the annotator to provide commentary on the analysis.

 **8.5.2** Intent: This allows the annonator to provide independent assessment and note any points where there is disagreement with the analysis.